Skip to main content

 $330 billion in completed searches

 bfinance is an independent investment consultancy that has advised on investments exceeding $330 billion, serving clients with total assets in excess of $9 trillion.
 Headquartered in London with 12 offices across 47 countries, bfinance provides manager selection, strategic asset allocation, portfolio design, ESG advisory, operational due diligence, fee reviews, and risk reporting.
 The firm operates purely as an advisory consultant without OCIO or discretionary management services, tailoring solutions to each institutional client. bfinance is known for its competitive manager search process and proprietary analytics platform that evaluates thousands of investment strategies across all asset classes.
+The firm has completed more than 1,900 manager search engagements for over 620 clients, and its May 2026 Manager Intelligence and Market Trends research tracked mounting fee pressure across private markets managers.

 Focus